Multi-layered characterization of hot stellar systems with confidence: Statistical Methodology

 for $z\in\mathbb{R}^p$, where $\mu_g$ denotes the mean vector, $\Sigma_g$ the scale matrix and $\nu_g$ the degrees of freedom, all for the $g$th mixture component, $g=1,2,\ldots,G$.
-Our analysis uses the more flexible multivariate-$t$ mixture ($t$MM) model (instead of the Gaussian mixture model) because the multivariate-$t$MM better allows for thicker tails in the component mixture densities.
-Subsequent steps in clustering involve obtaining maximum likelihood estimates of the parameters $\eta_g$, $g = 1, 2,\ldots,G$ using the Expectation Maximization algorithm~\citep{dempsteretal77, mclachlanandkrishnan08, chattopadhyayandmaitra17, chattopadhyayandmaitra18} and assigning each individual observation based on the maximum posterior probability that it belongs to a given group.
-We use Bayesian Information Criterion (BIC)~\citep{kashyap77,schwarz78,chattopadhyayandmaitra17} to decide $G$.
+Our analysis uses, instead of a Gaussian mixture model (GMM), the multivariate-$t$ mixture model ($t$MM)~\citep{gorenandmaitra22} because the multivariate-$t$MM better allows for thicker tails in the component mixture densities.
+Subsequent steps in clustering involve obtaining maximum likelihood (ML) estimates of the parameters $\eta_g$, $g = 1, 2,\ldots,G$ using the Expectation-Maximization (EM) algorithm~\citep{dempsteretal77, mclachlanandkrishnan08, chattopadhyayandmaitra17, chattopadhyayandmaitra18} and assigning each individual observation based on the maximum posterior probability that it belongs to a given group.
+We use Bayesian Information Criterion (BIC)~\citep{schwarz78,chattopadhyayandmaitra17} to decide $G$.